ivedants/Magic-Media-native-iOS-iPadOS-AR-App/README.md

 ### Includes narration, music, and sounds as appropriate:

 The app includes narration, music, and sounds in various AR elements that require it as explained above.
-In order to have a quick preview, check out the preview video of this project at: {YouTube Link}
+In order to have a quick preview, check out the preview video of this project at: https://youtu.be/hn3tAm9B468

 ### Accepts voice commands: